 - 3 oz. chorizo or vegetarian Soyrizo

-- 3 cups finely diced or crushed tomatoes (jarred or fresh)
+- 3 cups tomatoes, finely diced or crushed (jarred or fresh)

-- 2 cups chicken stock/broth
+- 2 cups chicken broth

-- ½-1 tsp. crushed red pepper flakes
+- ½-1 teaspoon red pepper flakes

-- 1 teaspoon chopped fresh cilantro (optional)
+- 1 teaspoon fresh cilantro, chopped (optional)

-- 3/4 cup shredded cheddar cheese
+- 3/4 cup shredded cheddar cheese, (optional)

-- crushed organic tortilla chips (optional)
+- crushed organic tortilla chips, (optional)

-Note: If you have a food processor, you can make quick work of the chopping by pulsing the onions, garlic, and pepper until they're all finely chopped.
+- Note: If you have a food processor, you can make quick work of the chopping by pulsing the onions, garlic, and pepper until they're all finely chopped.
 Ditto if you're using tomatoes fresh from the garden.

 - Simmer on low heat for an hour.
 Stir in the cilantro.
-Divide soup between four bowls, then top with cheese and crushed chips.
+Divide the spicy soup between four bowls, then top with cheese and crushed chips.